The Common Program of the People's Republic of China 1949-1954

 4. A movement of "shifting to production" and "shifting to scholarship" should be carried out among the sangha so that the feudal system and superstitious beliefs could be destroyed, and backward Buddhists could be transformed.”

-In addition, other delegates are excited, Huang Yanpei an economist talks about a building with 5 entries: "Independence, democracy, peace, unity, and prosperity with power.
+In addition, other delegates were excited, Huang Yanpei an economist talked about a building with 5 entries: "Independence, democracy, peace, unity, and prosperity with power.
 The flag atop the building was the banner of New Democracy."

-How sincere and 'voluntary' this enthusiasm of the delegates is, is hard to determine because “No organization of the Churches was given any opportunity of electing these or any other delegates.
-The 'delegates' were selected by the Communist authorities who designated them as the 'representatives of the Churches'."
+It is difficult to assess how sincere and 'voluntary' the delegates' enthusiasm truly is, as for example, no Church organization was given the chance to elect these or any other delegates.
+The 'delegates' were chosen by the Communist authorities, who appointed them as the 'representatives of the Churches.'

 The party imposed three conditions on all conference delegates: first, the recognition of CCP's leadership; second, the commitment to pursue the revolution to its completion; and third, the establishment of a people's democratic dictatorship that excluded counterrevolutionary elements and precluded the possibility of an alternative path.
 The future participants of the CPPCC are extensively vetted for their sympathies.
 Their feelings range from anti-Japanese, anti-Jiang Jieshi, anti-feudalism, and anti-American to pro-Soviet Union and pro-unitary state.
 According to the regulations of the Preparatory Committee, the first group of representatives was approved at the 8th meeting of the Standing Committee of the New CPPCC Preparatory Committee after more than three months of consultation.
 On September 20, the list of representatives participating in the new CPPCC was finally settled.

-In 1949, the CCP has over 5 million members.
-The Minzhu Dangpai has 20.000 members in total.
-Yip (1998) notices difficulties in determining the total number of Minzhu Dangpai members because in 1947 the GMD regime prohibited some parties.
+In 1949, the CCP had over 5 million members.
+The Minzhu Dangpai had 20.000 members in total.
+It is difficult to determine the total number of Minzhu Dangpai members because in 1947 the GMD regime prohibited some parties.
 According to rough estimates, the CDL had 15.000 members in 1947.

 On June 21, 1949, two days after the end of the preparatory political consultative conference, Liu Shaoqi went on a secret mission to Moscow to visit Stalin.
 The purpose of this trip was to ensure financial, and technical aid from the SU.
-Liu Shaoqi also wanted to report on the conference.
+During the first meeting, Stalin clarified the terms of the US$ 300 million credit, all of it to be used for the purchase of Soviet goods and equipment at 1 percent interest, which was to be repaid within ten years and the SU was ready to send its first group of experts to China.
+Stalin also granted the CCP extensive military assistance.
+Liu Shaoqi reported on the preparatory conference.
 Another part of his mission was to learn about the construction and structure of government, economic and cultural commissions and mass organizations.
-He and his delegation visit several factories and collective farms.
+He and his delegation visited several factories and collective farms.
 Stalin met with Liu Shaoqi 6 times, an unprecedented event.
-Stalin agrees with Liu Shaoqi about the CPPC's coalition policy: "The point of view that considers cooperation between you and the Chinese national bourgeoisie as the way of drawing them into the government is correct."
+Stalin agreesdwith Liu Shaoqi about the CPPC's coalition policy: "The point of view that considers cooperation between you and the Chinese national bourgeoisie as the way of drawing them into the government is correct."
+Stalin proposed a kind of "division of labor" to the CCP leadership.
+He downplayed China's status by compelling it to accept that it had not yet reached socialism and needed to go through a phase of "new democracy" as preparation.
+At the same time, he elevated China by assigning it the role of leading revolutionary movements in East Asia.
+This approach acknowledged the PRC significant size and influence within the international communist movement, as well as the global admiration sparked by the success of the Chinese revolution.
+However, it also served as a strategic way to limit China's ambitions as a major player within the socialist bloc.

 Until the start of the September plenum, the 6 workgroups meet regularly and the Common Program is thoroughly examined and 5 times amended, Liu Shaoqi calls the end result "…the Communist Party's 'minimum program'."